NickHugi/PyKotor/README.md

 ```

 ## Requirements
-PyKotor supports any Python version within 3.8 through 3.12.
-See requirements.txt for additional pip dependencies.
+PyKotor supports any Python version between 3.8 and 3.12.
+See requirements-dev.txt and pyproject.toml for additional pip dependencies.
 PyKotor is supported on most (if not all) operating systems.
 Yes, this includes Mac and any other case-sensitive filesystem.

 ## Cloning the repo